gchurch/ASP.NET-eShop/README.md

 The app is deployed on Azure and can be found here: https://webangular20201103115618.azurewebsites.net/products

-The angular app uses a back-end API created with ASP.NET Core.
+The angular app uses a back-end API created with ASP.NET Core MVC.

 The application has the following API: